 Potty training can be a stressful time.
-Many parents feel pressure to speed up the potty training process, either for daycare requirements (some facilities won’t take toddlers unless they’re toilet-trained), or from the ‘mommy circle’, says psychologist and CEO of the Bella Vida Centre, Ilze Alberts.
+Many parents feel pressure to speed up the potty training process, either for daycare requirements (some facilities won’t take toddlers unless they’re toilet-trained), or from the ‘mommy circle’, says psychologist and founder of the Bella Vida Centre, Ilze Alberts.

 There is a right way to potty train, but it has less to do with keeping up with the ‘Type A’ playgroup mommy and more to do with finding a rhythm that works for you and your toddler.
 And even if your child seems to be lagging behind all the others, “relax”, say the experts; it will all fall into place.

 Your child’s nervous system needs to be developed well enough for her to recognise the need to use the toilet, and she must be able to articulate and even control that urge.
 This generally only happens at around age two-and-a-half.

 Also, it’s not a good idea to start potty training while your toddler still takes a bottle, explains nursing sister and midwife, Lizeth Kruger.
 When a child drinks from a cup, she will drink until her thirst is quenched, and then stop.
 On the other hand, children who drink from a bottle tend to keep going, and so bladder control after that much liquid is more difficult.

 When is the best time to start potty training?

 The best time of year to start potty training is during the summer, says Phina Masete, from Little Creations preschool in Johannesburg.
 Having helped nearly 100 toddlers move from nappies to undies, Phina suggests:

 - Your toddler will have accidents while she learns, and it’s less uncomfortable during summer.
 Also, undies dry faster after washing – stock up, you’re going to need a lot!